 - the final date that you must complete your placement by (as per your Unit Outline and/or advice from your lecturer);

 - whether you have a current and valid Working With Children Check Clearance; and

-- whether you are already volunteering with the St Vincent de Paul Society.
+- whether you have previously volunteered, or are already volunteering, with the St Vincent de Paul Society.